cadars/photosheet/README.md

   - No thumbnails are generated, so compress your images, max.
 2000px height or width.
   - This thing is proposed “as is”, feel free to do whatever you want with it.

-  You can change these variables in `index.php`:
+  You can change these variables in `photosheet.php`:

  - Title
  - Description